nitricware/ATR2C/README.md

 ## Remarks

 1. bandwidth is always set to 12.5K as that is the predominant analog FM raster in Europe.
 Also, DMR requires 12.5;
+2. Custom CTCSS is set to fixed values; It's ignored by CPS;

 ## Known Issues